iliasbhal/simple-async-context/README.md

 ```

 ## 💪 Motivation
-Async/await syntax improved in ergonomics of writing asynchronous JS.
+Promises and async/await syntax improved the ergonomics of writing asynchronous JavaScript.
 It allows developers to think of asynchronous code in terms of synchronous code.
-The behavior of the event loop executing the code remains the same as in a promise chain.
-However, passing code through the event loop loses implicit information from the call site.
+The behavior of the event loop executing the code remains the same in an asynchronous block.
+However, the event loop loses implicit information about the call site.

-And knowing the call is call site of a function is crutial for a variety of purposes.
-For example, it allows for:
+Knowing the call site of a function is crucial for a variety of purposes.
+For example, it allows for: (non-exhaustive list)
-- attribution of side effects in a software
+	•	Attribution of side effects in software.
-- tracing tools to provide useful information among other things.
+	•	Tracing tools and profilers to analytize the code.

-That's why the feature and this polyfill are usefull 🙃.
+That's why the feature and this polyfill are useful 🙃.

 ## 📚 How To Use?
-An example is worth a thousand words, please check the code below 🫡
+An image is worth a thousand words.
+Please check the code below 🫡

 ```tsx
 import { AsyncContext } from 'simple-async-context';